 Sherrilyn Kenyon

-Sherrilyn Kenyon, known as Sherri, was born on 11 December 1965 in Columbus, Georgia, USA.
+Sherrilyn Kenyon, known as Sherri, was born on December 11, 1965, in Columbus, Georgia, USA.
 She grew up in a large family with eight brothers and one sister.
-Her father left the family when she was eight, and her mother had to send her sons to live with relatives in Atlanta, Georgia, while she took care of her daughters because Sherri's older sister, Trish, has severe cerebral palsy.
-After 18 months, the girls moved to Atlanta with the rest of the family.
+When she was just eight years old, her father left the family, prompting her mother to send her sons to live with relatives in Atlanta, Georgia, while she took care of her daughters, as Sherriโ€™s older sister, Trish, has severe cerebral palsy.
+After 18 months, the daughters moved to Atlanta to reunite with the rest of the family.
+At 20, Sherri experienced the loss of her brother Buddy.

 Are you sure you want to delete this?